qwerty12/G20Dispatcher/README.md

 ## Limitations

-* it assumes Android 12 throughout (in the actual code itself, in the ADB commands ran and the build tools invoked etc. etc.)
+* It assumes Android 12 throughout (in the actual code itself, in the ADB commands ran and the build tools invoked etc. etc.)

 ### Daemon

-* only one G20 remote is handled; in the case of multiple G20s, the latest connected one wins
+* Only one G20 remote is handled; in the case of multiple G20s, the latest connected one wins

 * the sentinel file is assumed to not exist at start

-    * not that there should be a need, but running two instances probably isn't going to work well; there's no check for an existing instance
+    * not that there should be a need, but running two instances probably isn't going to work well - there are no checks for existing instances

-* double-tap keypresses aren't detected
+* double-tap keypresses aren't detected (possible to do if dynamically adjusting `poll`'s timeout)

-* key presses are only dispatched when the button is released, so this makes holding buttons a little annoying
+* key presses are only dispatched when the button is released, so this makes holding buttons a little annoying (see `poll` point above)

 * the time taken to assume a key is being held down is arbitrarily chosen and probably doesn't line up with Android's default

-* the C++ code is there because I have no choice.
-You'll see what I mean if you open [BinderGlue.cpp](https://github.com/qwerty12/G20Dispatcher/blob/master/native/BinderGlue.cpp)
+* the C++ code is there only because I realistically have no choice but to write C++

     * the Binder C++ interface indeed really isn't meant for use with the NDK.
 In order to get this to build with the NDK, a number of hacks are used: